Dean Martin: Tributes and legacy

 In 1997, Ohio Route 7 through Steubenville was rededicated as Dean Martin Boulevard.
 Road signs bearing an Al Hirschfeld caricature of Martin's likeness designate the stretch with a historical marker bearing a small picture and brief biography in the Gazebo Park at Route 7 and North Fourth Street.

-An annual Dean Martin Festival celebration is held in Steubenville.
-Impersonators, friends and family, and entertainers, many of Italian ancestry, appear.
+The Dean Martin Hometown Festival is held over a long weekend every June in Steubenville.
+Led by The Dean Martin Association since 2024, impersonators, friends and family, and entertainers, many of Italian ancestry, appear.

 In 2005, Clark County, Nevada, renamed a portion of Industrial Road as Dean Martin Drive.
 A similarly named street was dedicated in 2008 in Rancho Mirage, California.

 Martin's family was presented a gold record in 2004 for Dino: The Essential Dean Martin, his fastest-selling album, which also hit the iTunes Top 10, and in 2006 it was certified "Platinum".

+There is a street named after Martin in San Antonio, Texas.

 For the week ending December 23, 2006, the Dean Martin and Martina McBride duet of "Baby, It's Cold Outside" reached No. 7 on the R&R AC chart.
 It also went to No. 36 on the R&R Country chart – the last time Martin had a song this high in the charts was in 1965, with the song "I Will", which reached No. 10 on the Pop chart.
 An album of duets, Forever Cool, was released by Capitol/EMI in 2007.
 It features Martin's voice with Kevin Spacey, Shelby Lynne, Joss Stone, Big Bad Voodoo Daddy, Robbie Williams, McBride and others.
 His footprints were immortalized at Grauman's Chinese Theatre in 1964.
 Martin has three stars on the Hollywood Walk of Fame: one at 6519 Hollywood Boulevard for movies; the second at 1617 Vine for recordings; and a third at 6651 Hollywood Boulevard for television.
 In February 2009, Martin was honored with a posthumous Grammy Lifetime Achievement Award.
 Four of his surviving children, Gail, Deana, Ricci and Gina accepted it on his behalf.
 In 2010, Martin received a posthumous star on the Italian Walk of Fame in Toronto, Ontario, Canada.

 The town of origin of Dean's father, Montesilvano, dedicated to him a square between via Sarca and via Torrente Piomba and a congress palace called Pala Dean Martin congress center in via Aldo Moro adjacent to the Porto Allegro structure (former cinema Warner).